 You can connect multiple devices to the router at the same time too.

-These don’t restrict you to a specific service provider, so you can switch providers easily if better packages become available or use local data SIM cards to gain internet access abroad.
+They don’t restrict you to a specific service provider.
+Then you can switch if better packages become available or use local data SIM cards to gain internet access abroad.

 Some of the best mobile routers include: